|Luxury Rating:||4.4 / 5|

 How far this bonus goes will depend on what tier of property you book and whether you book an off-peak, standard or peak awards stay.
 This many points could get you up to at least 15 nights at the lowest-tier Marriott Bonvoy properties at an off-peak time, a few stays at a mid-tier property at a normal time, or, if you’re in the mood to splurge, a single night at an ultra-luxurious property at a peak time.

 If you use Marriott’s fifth night free perk, you could stretch this even further.
 Keep in mind, however, that free night certificates are tied to redemption levels, not hotel categories.

-Each year on your account anniversary, the Marriott Brilliant card offers a free award night with a redemption level up to 50,000 points.
+Each year on your account anniversary, the Marriott Brilliant card offers a free award night with a redemption level up to 50,000 points at participating hotels in the Marriott Bonvoy program (hotels may have resort fees).
 You’ll just need to be sure to use your certificate quickly, as it expires after 12 months.

 Marriott Bonvoy Brilliant cardholders can rack up points easily, thanks to a good rewards rate on travel and dining purchases.
 Users earn the most on stays at hotels participating in the Marriott Bonvoy™ program, which will get you 6 points per dollar you spend.
 The card also offers 3 points per dollar at U.S. restaurants and on directly booked flights and 2 points per dollar on other eligible purchases.

 While the rewards rate on the Brilliant card seems incredibly generous at first glance, it is important to note that Marriott points are worth slightly less than the average rewards currency.